Ngoc Nguyen

 • Assistant Professor, University of Dayton

-I am interested in understanding how people learn to make decisions under uncertainty and how to design artificial intelligence (AI) systems that effectively support human decision-making processes and are helpful for humans to collaborate with when making joint decisions.
+Welcome!
+I am an Assistant Professor at the Department of Computer Science at University of Dayton (UD), OH.
+My research is broadly connected to the fields of artificial intelligence (AI) and machine learning, human-computer interaction, cognitive science, and computational social sciences.
+I use both experimental and computational approaches to understand how people learn to make decisions under uncertainty and how to design AI-powered systems that effectively support human decision-making processes and are helpful for humans to collaborate with when making joint decisions.

 Research Projects